Between Greg Gutfeld and Oprah Winfrey, Harris and Trump are squaring up in media appearances

 Harris

-Teaming up with Winfrey on Thursday, Harris' fundraising groups “White Dudes for Harris,” “Cat Ladies for Kamala” and “Latinas for Harris" will be presented during the small live event.
-Winfrey is reportedly collaborating with the group "Win With Black Women,” which helped draw in thousands of people for a Harris fundraiser immediately after she entered the race.
-Also, Michigan Gov. Gretchen Whitmer is said to attend the event, The New York Times reported.
+Teaming up with Winfrey on Thursday, Harris' fundraising groups “White Dudes for Harris,” “Cat Ladies for Kamala” and “Latinas for Harris" presented during the small live event.
+Winfrey reportedly collaborated with the group "Win With Black Women,” which helped draw in thousands of people for a Harris fundraiser immediately after she entered the race.
+Also, Michigan Gov. Gretchen Whitmer alongside celebrities like Chris Rock, Julia Roberts, Jennifer Lopez and Meryl Streep attended the event with issues like abortion at the center of the conversation, The Washington Post reported.

-The journalist and former daytime talk show host's endorsement of Harris is significant — as she has avoided the political spotlight in recent years, as BBC points out — only endorsing a few major presidential races, namely former President Barack Obama's bid for presidency.
+The journalist and former daytime talk show host's endorsement of Harris is significant — as she has avoided the political spotlight in recent years, as BBC points out — only endorsing a few major presidential races, namely former President Barack Obama's presidential bid.

+During Thursday's event, Winfrey pled to audiences watching over Zoom and in the crowd, “I just want to say, for all of you watching who are still on the fence, you’re in the middle.
+You’re independent as I am,” Winfrey said.

+She stated that “this is the moment” for voters to take a stance.
+“As my friend and mentor Maya Angelou always said, 'When you know better, you got to do better.'
+So let’s do better and vote for Kamala Harris.”

-In a statement on Tuesday about the event with Harris, Winfrey said she aims to use the live stream as a motivator to go to the polls.
+In a statement on Tuesday about the event with Harris, Winfrey said she aimed to use the live stream as a motivator to go to the polls.

 “What is essential to me is getting people motivated to vote — and that’s my intention in hosting this event.
 My goal is to get people excited about the privilege and power of the vote," Winfrey said.